Homepage / Bullion Coins: Mexican Bullion / 2 oz. Mexican Silver Libertad

 Obverse

-The center of the obverse side of the 2 oz.
-Mexican Silver Libertad features, the National Coat of Arms of Mexico.
+The center of the obverse side of the 2 oz Mexican Silver Libertad features the National Coat of Arms of Mexico.

-Below the Golden Eagle is a wreath, half of oak leaves the other half of laurel leaves.
+The wreath below the eagle is half oak leaves and half laurel leaves.

 Encircling the Outside of the Mexican Coat of Arms are reproductions of various Mexican Coat of Arms used throughout history.